 Biannual consultation between the standing committees for Europe of the Senate and the House of Representatives

-The letter from the President of the Senate to the President of the House of Representatives concerning proposals for cooperation in relation to Europe includes a proposal for twice-yearly consultations between the Senate's standing committee on European Cooperation Organisations (ESO) and the standing committee on European Affairs (EuZa) of the House of Representatives.
+The letter from the President of the Senate to the President of the House of Representatives concerning proposals for cooperation in relation to Europe includes a proposal for twice-yearly consultations between the Senate's standing committee on European Affairs (EA) and the standing committee on European Affairs (EuZa) of the House of Representatives.
 These consultations can serve as preparations for the six-monthly plenary COSAC meeting.
 However, the joint commission meeting also makes it possible for the Senate's committee to bring additional questions, developments and positions to the attention of the committees/members of the House of Representatives.
-Naturally, these consultations do not prevent one-on-one contact between the committees responsible for policy issues, but they do make it possible for the Senate's committees to bring specific matters to the attention of the House of Representatives through the intermediary of the standing committee on European Cooperation Organisations (ESOThe question of which issues could be raised will therefore be assessed by Senate's committees before the joint consultations of the ESO/EuZa standing committees.
+Naturally, these consultations do not prevent one-on-one contact between the committees responsible for policy issues, but they do make it possible for the Senate's committees to bring specific matters to the attention of the House of Representatives through the intermediary of the standing committee on European Affairs (EA).
+The question of which issues could be raised will therefore be assessed by Senate's committees before the joint consultations of the ESO/EuZa standing committees.

-The Senate's new procedure therefore means that the standing committee on European Cooperation Organisations (ESO) will lose its 'gatekeeper' function and thus cease to be the committee charged with first scrutinising all Commission proposals.
-In the future, the committee will play a coordinating role in scrutinising cross-committee proposals and can be requested to be involved by the Senate's committees while scrutinising a specific proposal.
-To ensure the smooth operation of the procedure, the ESO committee will have an almost permanent evaluating role, partly with a view to the planned evaluation of the new procedure.
+The Senate's new procedure therefore means that the standing committee on European Affairs (EA) lost its 'gatekeeper' function and thus cease to be the committee charged with first scrutinising all Commission proposals.
+The committee plays a coordinating role in scrutinising cross-committee proposals and can be requested to be involved by the Senate's committees while scrutinising a specific proposal.
+To ensure the smooth operation of the procedure, the EA committee will have an almost permanent evaluating role, partly with a view to the planned evaluation of the new procedure.

-The ESO Committee will continue to carry out its existing activities.
+The EA Committee continues to carry out its existing activities.
 These include the preparations for the Parliamentary Debate on European Affairs, the interparliamentary contacts, the institutional dossiers and the cooperation with the House of Representatives as well as providing the impetus for debate on European affairs in the Senate.

 The European proposals are for the most part scrutinised by reference to the same criteria as draft national legislation.
 Substantive criteria applied by the Senate include legitimacy (issue of competence), practicability (particularly in the case of European directives which are 'merely' binding as to the result to be achieved, and proposals based on the 'open coordination' method) and enforceability.
 Attention can also be paid to constitutional aspects, privacy protection, legal coherence and the consequences for Dutch legislation.
 The principles of subsidiarity (should a proposal be introduced at the European level?) and proportionality (is the correct legislative instrument being used?) provide some guidance in this respect.